SSWConsulting/SSW.Rules.Content/rules/github-scrum-workflow/rule.md

 ---
 ### How to set up GitHub Scrum workflow

-There are several ways of turning your GitHub repository into a simple but powerful agile work environment, the following is the recommended:
+GitHub in its vanilla state is not well tailored for the Scrum workflow because it does not allow Product Backlog Items (PBIs) to be tracked in a Sprint like other version control system such as Azure DevOps.
+However, we prefer to stay inside GitHub as it is fast, easy to use and inexpensive.
+There are a few options to turn GitHub into an agile work environment such as using GitHub Projects and Labels but the following is the most recommended:

 <!--endintro-->